pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 }
 ```

-While having the flexibility of using annotations, you also contextualize information about the entities and the way they are persisted in the database inside the class definition ifselt.
+While having the flexibility of using annotations, you also contextualize information about the entities and the way they are persisted in the database inside the class definition itself.
 That is really awesome.
 If you don't use annotations yet, maybe check out the [presentation](http://www.slideshare.net/rdohms/annotations-in-php-confoo-2013) on them by [@rdohms](https://twitter.com/rdohms).

 But everything that has advantages also have disadvantages.
 In my opinion — and this is really, really personal, the collateral damage annotations can cause in your code is high coupling with the library responsible for parsing them.
 That's why I tend not to use annotations for domain specific code — entities, repositories, services and such, but only for application specific code.